 Madrid has three of Spain’s most famous art museums and two of them – the Reina Sofia and the Prado – offer free entry every night of the week.
 And yes, they both feature enormous collections of renowned masterpieces.
 If you like spending time in them, you can enjoy months of pleasure surrounded by beauty.

 It’s the city where the party never really stops.
 Madrid comes alive after midnight when Gran Via becomes one huge traffic jam, enjoying its busiest hours through the night until morning when it reverts to calm.

-There are some family friendly locations very close to the centre but far enough to be comparatively peaceful at night.
+There are some family-friendly locations very close to the centre but far enough to be comparatively peaceful at night.
 Salamanca – a premium area near the centre of Madrid can be classed as exceptionally tranquil by any capital city standard.
-There are good schools and walking paths, and it’s in a close proximity to Retiro Park.
+There are good schools and walking paths, and it’s in close proximity to Retiro Park.

 Chambery and Retiro neighbourhoods have the same feel as Salamanca – very upmarket, very close to the centre, yet relatively private and quiet.

 Those are quintessentially urban neighbourhoods with easy access to all the necessary services and amenities.
 Properties tend to have more limited space and storage, and no private gardens whatsoever, – a common feature of all highly urbanised areas.